KaiyueSun98/T2V-CompBench/README.md

 ├── 0003.mp4
 ├── 0004.mp4
 ...
-└── 0100.mp4
+└── 0200.mp4
 ```

-Note: The numerical names of the video files are just to indicate the reading order that matches the order of prompts.
-You can use other naming conventions that maintain the order (*e.g.* "0.mp4", "1.mpg", *etc.*)
+<a name="mllm_eval"></a>
+## :speech_balloon: MLLM-based Evaluation

-### :running: 3.
-Run the Evaluation Codes
+### :running: Run the Evaluation Scripts

-After obtaining the official LLaVA code, place the following evaluation scripts in the `LLaVA/llava/eval` directory:
+The following evaluation scripts have been placed in the `LLaVA/llava/eval` directory:

-- `eval_consistent_attr.py`
+- `compbench_eval_consistent_attr.py`
-- `eval_dynamic_attr.py`
+- `compbench_eval_dynamic_attr.py`
-- `eval_action_binding.py`
+- `compbench_eval_action_binding.py`
-- `eval_interaction.py`
+- `compbench_eval_interaction.py`

-Prepare the video repository path (*e.g.*, "../video/consistent_attr") or a specific video path (*e.g.*, "../video/consistent_attr/0001.mp4") in the argument `--video-path`.
-Configure the folder to store the csv files with the `--output-path` argument, configure the json file containing prompts and meta information with the `--read-prompt-file` argument.
+Prepare the video repository path (*e.g.*, "../video/consistent_attr") in the argument `--video-path`.
+Configure the folder to store the csv result files with the `--output-path` argument, configure the json file containing meta information with the `--read-prompt-file` argument.
 The evaluation codes will automatically convert the videos into the required formats (image grid or 16 frames) and then calculate the score.

 <a name="consistent_attribute_binding"></a>
 #### :tangerine: Consistent Attribute Binding